Vaishali054/VTPFrontend/README.md

 ### Key Features:

 1. **Stock Trading:** Users can conveniently buy and sell stocks.
 2. **Real-time Market Data:** Market data is refreshed periodically for up-to-date information.
-(2 mins)
+(Every 2 minutes)

+### Market Data Details:

+- **Change:** Represents the absolute difference between the current price of the stock and its previous close.
+- **%Change:** Indicates the percentage change in the price of the stock compared to its previous close.